 Ensure sites you're getting to link to you are credible and relevant.
-If you get any spammy looking or questionable websites, even ones that look non-legit or irrelevant to your business linking to you, that can harm your search engine ranking.
+You don't want a collection of spammy looking or questionable websites, even ones that look non-legit or irrelevant to your business linking to you.
 Look for websites that have some relevance as to why they would link to you, that also look credible and trustworthy—the more relevant, credible, and trustworthy, the better.

 Events and initiatives that get you mentioned